Listen to an audio file of this tool.

 - Engage in further practice.
 Return to setting a listening goal for dinnertime conversations to reinforce skills.
 Create more opportunities to practice when all is calm.

-When teens do not listen, give them another chance.
-We all lose our focus.
+When your teen does not listen to you or is clearly focusing elsewhere, you might be tempted to scold or nag, but be sure to give them additional chances.
+Everyone loses their focus sometimes.
 Seek clarification on what they heard and did not, and then review what you said again to help them refocus their attention.

 Step 5.
 Recognize Effort and Quality to Foster Motivation